Learners around the world see COVID-19 as a major turning point for modern education with online learning as a lasting legacy from the pandemic

 - Even with the massive COVID-19 disruption, trust and confidence in education systems is on the rise.
 Having witnessed the heroic response of educators to the pandemic, two-thirds of people across the world said their education system did a good job adjusting to the pandemic.
 At the same time, an increasing number of people globally say that the education systems in their countries are providing a quality education for all-54% globally in 2020 vs 49% in 2019.
 This year, even more people rate their country’s primary, secondary and higher education systems as great or good compared to other countries.
 The notable exception to this is Brazil, the only country in the survey where faith in the education system declined in 2020.

 - Learners expect education systems to do more to address inequality.
 Even though learners still believe that education delivers opportunity, they worry that opportunity isn’t equal.
 70% globally believe that the pandemic will deepen education inequality, especially among young students.
 88% want schools to do more to address equity issues.
-In the US, 71% of people say that the pandemic has made them more likely to support student loan relief or government funded free-tuition programs.
+In the US, 71% of people say that the pandemic has made them more likely to support student loan relief through the use of the best loans for fair credit that companies can provide or government funded free-tuition programs.

 - If online is here to stay, learners want it to be better.
 88% of learners globally want educational institutions to maximize learning through technology, but 67% say that education institutions are less effective at using technology than other industries such as healthcare or banking.
 Given the choice of how to invest in public education, providing technology for underserved learners and ensuring schools are better prepared for online learning were the top priorities for learners in every country surveyed.